cainhill/render-engine/README.md

 4. **Check for output**

-    The script will keep n8n waiting until the render is complete, and return a 200 OK JSON response upon completion.
+    The script will return a 200 OK JSON response upon render completion.
 You will find the final rendered videos in the `/data/dest-videos/` tree once complete.

+## 🧰 Use Cases

+* Family Videos
+  * **Scenario:** I want to automatically compile video montages from our family videos.
+  * **Tooling:** I use an n8n workflow to tell `render-engine` which Immich family videos to compile into montage videos.

 ## 🧱 Dependencies

-This page outlines how to setup these dependencies:

 * [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)